FinTech-Innovations/4910/index.md

 * Weeks 5-7: **Blockchain and Cryptocurrencies** (RV)
   + Centralized vs decentralized intermediation.
 Advantages of decentralized intermediation.
-  + Introduction to blockchain technologies: Bitcoin and Ethereum
+  + Introduction to blockchain technologies
   + Cryptocurrencies as an asset class in investing

 * Weeks 8-10: **Credit Tech** (DR)